costinciobanu/costinciobanu.github.io/_pages/teaching.md

 * Causal inference with observational data (graduate course, Winter 2019, co-taught with Prof. Leonardo Baccini)
 * Math Bootcamp, Review of basic mathematical and statistical concepts for social sciences students (Summer 2018)

-Courses I have assisted with at McGill include:
+Courses I have assisted with at McGill and Aarhus University include:

+* Political Institutions (Spring 2024)
 * Law and Courts in Europe (Fall 2017)
 * R Bootcamp (Summer 2017)
 * Math Bootcamp (Summer 2017)